A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Prince Edward County was designated as an IBA in 1998 and has served as a major staging point for migrating birds, including sparrows, finches, cardinals and warblers.

 The Prince Edward Point Bird Observatory provides banding and research on migrating bird populations.
-It also offers birding activities like guided walks and tours, bird banding demonstrations and workshops.
+It also offers birding activities such as guided walks and tours, and bird banding demonstrations and workshops.

 The Observatory hosts several signature events each year, including the annual Spring Birding Festival in mid-May and Starry Nights with Saw-whets on select evenings in the fall.